Yahya Abdul-Mateen II Will Play One of the Matrix 4 Leads

 Recent Comments

-- Kim on Introducing the Great C.S.
-Lewis Reread 14 mins ago

-- Lelia Rose Foreman on Introducing the Great C.S.
-Lewis Reread 44 mins ago

-- JLaSala on Introducing the Great C.S.
-Lewis Reread 46 mins ago
+- Epiphyta on Getting to the Heart of SFF’s Most-Tear Inducing Moments: The ‘Riders of Rohan’ Phenomenon 1 min ago

-- rich on Introducing the Great C.S.
-Lewis Reread 1 hour ago
+- Karen Sampson on Introducing the Great C.S.
+Lewis Reread 2 hours ago

-- scottc13 on Watch the Trailer for Portals, a New Sci-Fi Horror Anthology Movie 1 hour ago

-- Mike on Tearing Down the Throne: Interrogating Power Structures in Western Epic Fantasy 1 hour ago
+- hanakogal on Tearing Down the Throne: Interrogating Power Structures in Western Epic Fantasy 3 hours ago

+- elliot_a on When Horror Becomes Strength: Queer Armor in Stephen King’s IT 3 hours ago

+- WOL on Here’s How to Get That Cigarette Smoke Smell Out of Your Books, You Classic Beauty You 3 hours ago